o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 total = (2^k - 1) * buckets[2^k - 1] + (2^k - 2) * buckets[2^k - 2] + ... + buckets[1]
 ```

 The $H$ generator is a standard technique used to avoid dealing with elliptic curve infinity point.
-The initial value of `total` is there to exactly cancel the `H` factors introduced in the beginning of the sub-MSM algorithm.
+The initial value of `total` is there to exactly cancel the `H` factors introduced in the beginning of the MSM algorithm.
 The correctness still holds.
 Let `total_0 = - H.scale(2^k * (2^k - 1) / 2)`:

 ```
 // First iteration